parthib2004/auto-annotated-portfolio/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    title: 'I’m an innovative developer, TECh Enthusiast & A Constant learner.'
+    title: 'I’m an innovative developer, tech Enthusiast & A Constant learner.'
     subtitle: >-
       With a deep passion for creating innovative solutions, I continuously explore the latest technologies and trends.
 My journey is fueled by a